 By day, Capitol Hill is a fantastic place to roam around.
 Stroll along its leafy boulevards and settle down with a cup of gourmet coffee at one of its chilled-out cafes.

 The best time to hit up the streets of Capitol Hill, though, is at night.
-The area is a forerunner in Seattle’s nightlife & live music scene.
+The area is a forerunner in the city’s nightlife & live music scene.
 Wherever you find yourself in the district, you won’t be far from a cool bar or nightclub.
 Capitol Hill is also known as a center for Seattle’s LGBTQ community.

 Traditional sightseeing options in Capitol Hill are more limited.
 Want to learn more about the history & culture of Seattle’s Asian community?
 Head up to the Seattle Asian Art Museum in Volunteer Park.
 Built in the 1930s in Art Deco style, the museum hosts an array of interesting Asian artwork & artifacts.

 Above Volunteer Park at Lake View Cemetery, you can also take a day trip to pay tribute to Seattle’s most famous Asian-American resident, Bruce Lee.

 Perched on the southwest tip of Capitol Hill, Homewood Suites dole out some of the area’s best value.
 Suites offer plenty of space and full kitchens.
 Extras include a games room and a heated outdoor pool.